- About us

 I don’t believe in one-size-fits-all methods, I think a successful course, even though based on general modern approach to instruction, must be language-specific in a sense.
 For example, learning to write in Russian and Chinese are absolutely different.
 A good Russian course, no matter how communicative, must be based on mastering grammar and built on a thoroughly planned and efficient grammar pattern, which allows for mastering the system in a short time, with fewer efforts and in connection with communication needs.

 Many teachers have metaphor that describes how they see what they do in their class.
 In my teachers’ training workshops I sometimes ask participants about their metaphors, and always get some curious answers.
 Mine is the following: I’m an instructor helping students on their way across the mountains and teaching them the skills they need to continue their own way.

-Nina is a teacher greatly devoted to her work with excellent communication skills.
+Nina is a devoted teacher and an excellent communicator.
 Nina runs both group and individual courses, including Business Russian course and TORFL (The Test of Russian as a Foreign Language) Preparation course.
 She has worked with groups of all levels, as well as with top managers and diplomats from different European countries.

 Her goal is to make students as passionate as she is about the challenging but phenomenal world of Russian language.
-Her students go a great way in understanding the complexity and subtlety of Russian grammar.
+Her students make a great progress in speaking and comprehension skills, as well as in understanding the complexity and subtlety of Russian grammar.